feathersjs/feathers/api.md

 });
 ```

 The default REST handler is a middleware that formats the data retrieved by the service as JSON.
 If you would like to configure your own `handler` middleware just pass it to `feathers.rest(handler)`.
-For example a middleware that just renders plain text with the todo description (`res.data` contains the data returned by the service):
+For example, a middleware that just renders plain text with the todo description (`res.data` contains the data returned by the service):

 ```js
 app.configure(feathers.rest(function restFormatter(req, res) {